ilow87/coursera-get-clean-data-project/README.md

         text with a given replacement string.

 5. Retrieving activity description into data.test and data.train tables
-    Using data.test/ data.train is merged with label.y (activity description table obtained from 'activity_labels.txt') and linked by the activity_code to obtain the activity_description.
+    Using data is merged with label.y (activity description table obtained from 'activity_labels.txt') and linked by the activity_code to obtain the activity_description.
-    Merged table is returned to data.test/ data.train.
+    Merged table is returned to the data frame data.

-6. Transformed variable names obtained in step 4 are assigned to the names of data.test/ data.train.
+6. Transformed variable names obtained in step 4 are assigned to the names of data.

-7.  data.test/ data.train table is summarized to obtain the measurements' (means and standard deviations) average observations and grouped at activity and subject_code level.
+7.  data is summarized to obtain the measurements' (means and standard deviations) average observations and grouped at activity and subject_code level.
-    Summarized data is returned to summary.test/ summary.train.
+    Summarized data is returned to summary.

-8.  summary.test and summary.train are output to text files in the working directory.
+8.  summary are output to text files in the working directory.
-      - 'test_summary.txt'
-      - 'train_summary.txt'
+      - 'summary.txt